 As scrupulous research into celebrity sightings of wet-look hair show, the style doesn't just work, but it looks pretty incredible on all sorts of hair textures, types and lengths.
-Let us present the evidence that proves it—keep scrolling to see seven wet-look hairstyles that will have you desperate to dunk your head into a vat of hair gel.
+Let us present the evidence that proves it.

 Trust us, you're going to start seeing sharp flicked ends everywhere, so you might as well jump on the bandwagon early.
 Here, Bella's hair, with its wet-look roots and ear-tuckery might have all the signs of a '90s throwback, but thanks to the tight silhouette and disciplined fly-aways, it feels really modern.

 Being naturally drier than straight hair, curly and textured hair is lucky in that the wet-look adds definition to curls and never makes hair look greasy.
-Try using a deep-conditioning mask like Shea Moisture Shea Moisture Raw Shea Butter Deep Treatment Masque (£13) instead of gel, as it will add weight as well as shine.
+Try using a deep-conditioning mask like Shea Moisture Raw Shea Butter Deep Treatment Masque ($14) instead of gel, as it will add weight as well as shine.